ultrazohm/ultrazohm_sw/docs/source/hardware/interface_powerelectronics/interface_powerelectronics.rst

-.. interface_powerelectronics:
+.. _interface_powerelectronics:

 ==============================
-Interface of power electronics
+Interface to power electronics
 ==============================

-To control an inverter with the UltraZohm the power electronic should be controlled directly by the gate signals.
+To control an inverter with the UltraZohm, the power electronic should be controlled directly by the gate signals.
 In order to get your inverter compatible with the UltraZohm platform, follow the instructions below.
-The signals to handle with might be gate signals, error-flags and current or voltage measurements.
-The following shematic shows the three different types of signals.
+The signals of concern include the gate signals, error-flags and current and/or voltage measurements.
+The following schematic shows the three different types of signals.

 .. tikz:: Signals between UltraZohm and inverter
     :align: left